Overview

 Supported Clients

-The Probe.dev MCP server works with any MCP-compatible client:
+The Probe.dev hosted MCP server works with any MCP-compatible client:

 Cursor